LucaAmbrogioni/Brancher/README.md

 ### Observe data ###
+Once the probabilistic model is define, we can decide which variable is observed:

 ```python
 [yt.observe(data[yt][:, 0, :]) for yt in y]
 ```

 ### Autoregressive variational distribution ###
+The variational distribution can have an arbitrary structure:

 ```python
 Qb = LogitNormalVariable(0.5, 0.5, "b", learnable=True)
 logit_b_post = DeterministicVariable(0., 'logit_b_post', learnable=True)